BrandonALittle/ewebcdc/board.md

 summary:
     |
     <p>
-    EWEB Child Development Center is a private not-for-profit child care center that is governed by a volunteer Board of Directors.
+    Eugene Child Development Center is a private not-for-profit child care center that is governed by a volunteer Board of Directors.
 Our Board consists of parents with students currently or recently enrolled at our Center.
     </p>
     <p>
     We are currently recruiting for our Board.
 If you are interetested in joining, contact us at: <b>board@ewebcdc.com</b>